openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/15_semantics.rst

 Overloading for Functions
 =========================

-Only *overloading* must be considered for functions because inheritance for functions is not defined.
+*Overloading* must only be considered for functions because inheritance for functions is not defined.

 The correctness check for functions overloading is performed if two or more functions with the same name are accessible (see :ref:`Accessible`) in a scope (see :ref:`Scopes`).

-A function can be declared in or imported to the scope.
-It is not allowed to mix functions declared and imported, or imported from different compilation units to prevent uncontrolled overloading.
-To be more precise, a :index:`compile-time error` occurs for functions with the same name, if
+A function can be declared in, or imported to a scope.
+Mixing functions that are declared and imported, or imported from different compilation units, is not allowed as to prevent uncontrolled overloading.
+In particular, a :index:`compile-time error` occurs to same-name functions in the following
+situations:

--  Functions are imported from different compilation units;
+-  If functions are imported from different compilation units;

--  Some functions are imported and others are declared.
+-  If some functions are imported, while others are declared.

-It means that only functions that are declared in the scope can be overloaded.
-Semantic check for such functions is as follows:
+It means that only the functions declared in the scope can be overloaded.
+The semantic check for these functions is as follows:

 -  If signatures of functions are *overload-equivalent*, then a :index:`compile-time error` occurs.